MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 1. Add a Search and Summarize node (I can't currently do this in my preprod environment - likely don't know what I'm doing)

+(Need an image here of the *plus with options menu; display S&S option*)

-1. Specify what information sources this node should access
+1. Specify what information sources this node should access (for example, a url(s) or OneDrive)

+(Image with options menu)

 1. Save your changes